EvanHahn/Fiesta.js/README.markdown

 --------------

 * Fiesta is aimed at those familiar with JavaScript and OOP.
-* Fiesta should be easy to learn and read.
+* Fiesta should be easy to learn, read, and write.
 * Fiesta should support 2D and 3D games.
+Switching between the two should only be a matter of changing how the game is displayed.
-* Fiesta should not rely on any plugins.
+* Fiesta should not rely on any plugins and should work with standard browser technologies.